ICTQual AB Level 3 Award in First Aid at Work (FAW)

 - Support a casualty until professional medical help arrives.

-- Higher-level health and safety qualifications
+- Progression into workplace health and safety coordination roles